lizmat/articles/cases-of-UPPER-6.md

 ```
 Note that having the exception in `$_` smart-matching with [`when`](https://docs.raku.org/syntax/when) effectively disables the exception so it won't be re-thrown on scope exit.
 Because of that, the `say "alive still"` will be executed.
 Any other type of error would **not** be disabled, although you could if you wanted do that with a [`default`](https://docs.raku.org/syntax/default%20when) block.

 The careful reader will have noticed that the `say "after"` was **not** executed.
-That's because the current scope was left as if a `return Nil` where executed in the scope where the `CATCH` block is located.
+That's because the current scope was left as if a `return Nil` was executed in the scope where the `CATCH` block is located.

-If you feel like the exception in question is benign, you can execute the [`.resume`](https://docs.raku.org/type/Exception#method_resume) method on the exception object.
-Then execution will resume in the statement following the one that caused the exception.
+If you feel like the exception in question is benign, you can make execution continue in the statement following the one that caused the exception.
+You can do this by calling the [`.resume`](https://docs.raku.org/type/Exception#method_resume) method on the exception object.

 So let's assume all errors we get in that block are benign, and we want to just continue after each exception:
 ```raku